 Interest rate risk arises from the effects of fluctuations in the prevailing levels of markets interest rates on the fair value of financial instruments and future cash flows.
-The interest rate environment is monitored on a regular basis and the portfolio of fixed rate securities is altered.
-The Fund's investment in fixed interest rate securities expose to its fair value interest rate risk.
+The Fund's investment in fixed interest rate securities expose Fund to fair value interest rate risk.
 The Fund currently has no variable interest rate instruments.